GrigorisLionis/Elektion-Data-Scraper/README.md

 * ekloges_parser_json.py is run, probably more than one time, to download all data into two JSON files
 * exportscv.py reads the two JSON files and outputs csv
 ## Output
+### 2024
+A csv file with election data for the 2024 June election is included Structure is the same as the structure for the 2023 csv files
+### 2023
 Two csv files with election data for the 2023 May and 2023 Jube elections are included
 Each file has 7 columns
 * Datestring